top of page

 Status: Obsolete

 The RMX III is a redesign of the RMX II adding a one-piece tail structure for the fine tuners instead each saddle having its own tuner.
 It also has one straight knife edge.
 It is still single locking in the same way as the RMX II.
 It has a torque adjusted tremolo arm which pops in and out.
 There are no inscriptions or identifiers on the base or block.
-The RMX III was used on the 1993 left handed Pacifica 912JL.
-After 1993, Pacificas were fitted with the Takeuchi TRS-PRO.
+The RMX III first appeared in the 1991 Yamaha catalog on the lower-spec "Yamaha Hard Style" RGX and RGZ Series and the lower-spec YG Series until 1993.

 ESP Japan (1980s and 1990s)